Joseph Anderson (Tennessee politician): United States Senate

 In 1797, Anderson was elected by the Tennessee General Assembly to fill the vacancy in the Senate created by that body's expulsion of the seat's original occupant, William Blount.
 That term was scheduled to expire on March 3, 1799; however, on December 12, 1798, the Tennessee General Assembly elected Anderson to the state's other (Class 1) Senate seat, which had been vacated by Andrew Jackson, and was temporarily held by Daniel Smith.
 Anderson was re-elected to this seat in 1803, and again in 1809.
 In the latter election, he defeated retiring governor John Sevier by a vote of 23 to 16.

 Anderson voted against a Senate proposal to have Blount arrested in 1797.
 He opposed the Alien and Sedition Acts, federal intervention into the issue of slavery, the rechartering of the national bank, and the usage of military force in the Quasi-War.
 He voted in favor of the War of 1812.
 In the Eighth Congress (1803-1804), he served as the Senate's president pro tempore.

 Later life

-After retiring from the Senate, Anderson was appointed Comptroller of the U.S. Treasury, the first to hold that office, by President James Madison, and served in that office from 1815 until 1836.
+After retiring from the Senate, Anderson was appointed Comptroller of the U.S. Treasury by President James Madison, and served in that office from 1815 until 1836.
 He died in Washington on April 17, 1837, and was interred in the Congressional Cemetery.